In the Belly of the Bloodhound

-In the Belly of the Bloodhound is a historical novel written by L.A.
-Meyer surrounding the adventures of a young girl named Jacky Faber, alias Bloody Jack, set in the early 19th century.
-It is the fourth installment in the Bloody Jack series and follows the heroine as she returns on land from her adventures on the seas in the previous novel, Under the Jolly Roger.
-The story began in Bloody Jack, Curse of the Blue Tattoo, and Under the Jolly Roger, and continues in Mississippi Jack, My Bonny Light Horseman, Rapture of the Deep, The Wake of the Lorelei Lee, The Mark of the Golden Dragon, Viva Jacquelina!, Boston Jacky, and Wild Rover No More.
+In the Belly of the Bloodhound: Being an Accountant of a Particularly Peculiar Adventure in the Life of Jacky Faber is a historical novel written by L.A.
+Meyer.
+It is the fourth book in the Bloody Jack Adventure series about a teenage girl named Jacky Faber, alias Bloody Jack, set in the early 19th century.
+This installment follows the heroine as she returns on land from her adventures on the seas in the previous novel.

-Story
+In the Belly of the Bloodhound is preceded by Bloody Jack (2002), Curse of the Blue Tattoo (2004), and Under the Jolly Roger (2005).
+It is followed by Mississippi Jack (2007), My Bonny Light Horseman (2008), Rapture of the Deep (2009), The Wake of the Lorelei Lee (2010), The Mark of the Golden Dragon (2011), Viva Jacquelina!
+(2012), Boston Jacky (2013), and Wild Rover No More (2016).

+Plot

 This novel follows Jacky Faber upon her return to Boston.
 In her small sailboat, the Morning Star, she sneaks into port past two British ships.
 When she is out of sight, she finds a young boy, Jim Tanner, to watch her boat for her.
 She goes into town to talk with her lawyer, Ezra Pickering.
 They decide it is best for Jacky to return to the Lawson Peabody School for Young Girls.
 The school is being rebuilt with bricks after a fire caused when she knocked over a lamp while fighting for her life.
 The next day, Ezra, Jim, and Jacky take the Morning Star to Dovecote to see Amy, who is in a deep depression.
 Jacky surprises her by bringing her lunch to her.
 She tells Amy her story and then the two of them join Ezra and Randall for lunch.

 The months pass after that.
 When school starts again, Jacky greets her old friends.
 Her old enemy, Clarissa, has brought a slave back with her, and Jacky is outraged.
 After about a month, Higgins comes to the school and becomes head of the serving staff.

 Months go by, and classes too.
 One day, all the girls except Amy go on a planned field trip to the shore.
 Jacky is surprised that Mistress Pimm does not come, and is even more surprised when she realizes that Higgins is not there either.
 Only Mr. Harrison, the man leading their trip, and his slave Jerome are there.
 When they are taken to the docks, Jacky refuses to get in the lifeboat to take them to their picnic spot without Mistress Pimm or Higgins.
 Mr. Harrison then points a gun at her and forces her to get in the boat.